 - List of countries where you need a valid VISA or passport (click on link)

 Tourist or private trips: In these cases, the presentation of any of the following documents may be required:

-- Document justifying the lodging establishment or letter of invitation from a private individual, if he / she is staying at his / her home, issued by the Police Station corresponding to his / her place of residence.
+- Proof of the lodging establishment or letter of invitation from a private individual, if staying at your home, issued by the Police Station corresponding to your place of residence.

-- IMPORTANT: In no case, the invitation letter will replace the accreditation by the foreigner of the other requirements for entry.
+- IMPORTANT: In no case shall the letter of invitation replace the accreditation by the foreigner of the other requirements for entry.

 - Confirmation of the reservation of an organized trip, with the itinerary.